mcanueste/dockerized-gitlab-runner/README.md

 and will disregard the others.
 This means that in order to relocate the runners, we just need to run the `gitlab-runner` container on the machine we want, and it will be updated as the actual runner.

+## CI/CD of `gitlab-runner` itself
+Currently, we have a single build and upload pipeline for the `gitlab-runner` defined in the `.gitlab-ci.yml` file.
+Currently it only uses the `latest` tag for the image, however it can easily be extended to cover other tags or use cases.
+Additional information can be found on the [GitLab Documentation](https://docs.gitlab.com/ee/ci/quick_start/#creating-a-gitlab-ciyml-file).

+However, for this pipeline to work, a variable must be defined on `Settings > CI/CD > Variables` page with `GLAB_API_TOKEN` as key, storing the `access token` value, which can be created under `Settings > Access Tokens`.
+This is needed so the `gitlab-runner` can fetch the repository and run the pipeline.

 ## Additional Sources
 - [Advanced runner configuration documentation](https://docs.gitlab.com/runner/configuration/advanced-configuration.html)